flyck/Flyck/README.md

 ## Hi there!

-I am a cloud-native full-stack developer based in Germany.
+I am a cloud-native fullstack developer based in Germany.

-I believe building to be greater than maintaining.
+I believe in building to be greater than maintaining.

 #### Key facts: